-BOP Program Statement 5324.12, Sexually Abusive Behavior Prevention & Intervention Program states inmates are encouraged to report allegations to staff at all levels, including local, regional, and Central specific department (such as the Special Investigative Lieutenant), or by mail to an outside entity (Office of Inspector General).
+BOP Program Statement 5324.12, Sexually Abusive Behavior Prevention & Intervention Program states inmates are encouraged to report allegations to staff at all levels, including local, regional, and Central Office.
+They are also currently provided with avenues of internal reporting, such as telephonically to a specific department (such as the Special Investigative Lieutenant), or by mail to an outside entity (Office of the Inspector General).